jesusmontera/Grover-database-in-python-Qiskit/README.md

-# Grover-database-in-python 3.6-Qiskit ( lubuntu18.04)
+# Grover-database-in-python 3.6-Qiskit ( lubuntu 18.04)

 Source code for searching a QRAM database value->index with Grover in Qiskit with entanglement measure